DASDAE/das-anomaly/README.md

 The main steps are:
 1. Define constants and create a Spool of data:

-Using the _config_user_ script in the das_anomaly directory, define the constants and directory paths for data, power spectral density (PSD) images, detected anomaly results, etc. You would complete adding the values as you go over the steps mentioned below.
+Using the _config_user_ script in the das_anomaly directory, define the constants and directory paths for the data, power spectral density (PSD) images, detected anomaly results, etc. You would complete adding the values and paths as you go over the steps mentioned below.
 Then, using DASCore, create an index file for the [spool](https://dascore.org/tutorial/spool.html) of data first time reading the DAS data directory:

 ### Example
 ```python